DiegoGonL/SlotRefine/README.md

 # SlotRefine: A Fast Non-Autoregressive Model for Joint Intent Detection and Slot Filling

+## FORK FOR DEEP LEARNING SUBJECT FOR ROBOTICS AND INTELLIGENT SYSTEMS MASTER'S DEGREE AT ULE

 ## Reference
 Main paper to be cited ([Di Wu et al., 2020](https://www.aclweb.org/anthology/2020.emnlp-main.152.pdf))